sagemath/p_group_cohomology/src/doc/source/index.rst

 See SPKG.txt for a more detailed account.

+  * v3.2 (March 2019):

+    - Detection of graded non-induced isomorphisms of cohomology rings.
+    - Easier creation of a cohomology ring from a tower of subgroups.
+    - Kernels and preimage representatives of induced maps.

   * v3.1 (December 2018):

     - Hilbert series computation by using a new implementation in SageMath.